Overview #

 Note: The automatic generation of API endpoints from entities can be turned off.

-Entity-Based Automation: As soon as you create entities in the domain model editor, Wizzdi Cloud takes the initiative to generate corresponding API endpoints.
+- Entity-Based Automation: As soon as you create entities in the domain model editor, Wizzdi Cloud generates corresponding API endpoints.
 These entities’ basic CRUD (Create, Read, Update, Delete) operations are instantly set up without further intervention.

-Manual Endpoint Addition: There might be scenarios where you require custom API endpoints for specialized operations or to cater to unique functionalities.
-Wizzdi Cloud’s interface allows for the intuitive addition of individual API endpoints, granting you full control over the specifics.
+- Manual Endpoint Addition: There might be scenarios where you require custom API endpoints for specialized operations or to cater to unique functionalities.
+Wizzdi Cloud’s interface allows for the intuitive addition of individual API endpoints, granting you complete control over the specifics.

 Wizzdi Cloud’s approach to managing exposed API endpoints balances automation and customization.
 Whether building from scratch or integrating existing systems, the platform offers tools to ensure your backend is robust, responsive, and ready for deployment.